MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-cloudera-deploy-activate.md

    ![parcel icon in cloudera manager](./media/rserver-install-cloudera/cloudera-manager-parcel-icon.png)

 2. Find **MRS** in the parcel list.
-If you don't see it, check the parcel repo folder (by default, /opt/cloudera/parcel-repo) for `MRS-9.1.0-el7.parcel` and `MRS-9.1.0-el7.parcel.sha`.
+If you don't see it, check the parcel-repo folder (by default, /opt/cloudera/parcel-repo) for `MRS-9.1.0-el7.parcel` and `MRS-9.1.0-el7.parcel.sha`.
 The machine should be the master node of the cluster.

    ![parcel list in cloudera manager](./media/rserver-install-cloudera/cloudera-manager-parcel-list.png)